Customize Consent Preferences

 Gender Pay Gap

-The UK government defines gender pay gap as the difference in average hourly wage between men and women in an organisation.
+The UK government defines the gender pay gap as the difference in average hourly wage between men and women in an organisation.
 It explains that if more women are employed for less well-paid roles than men in a company, the pay gap will be bigger.
-Since 2017, businesses with over 250 employees are legally required to publish their gender pay gap report.
+Since 2017, businesses with over 250 employees have been legally required to publish their gender pay gap report.
 Whilst the specific rules for reporting vary between the private and public sectors, all employers must publish:

 FDM Returners Programme

-Over 370 people in the UK have restarted their careers on our Returners Programme, now in its 7th year.
+Over 550 people in the UK have restarted their careers on our Returners Programme, now in its 9th year.
 The programme is run by a team who were returners themselves and understand the unique challenges that women face when trying to get back to work after a career break.
 According to a study by PWC, three out of five women returning to the workforce will move to a lower skill role.
 A lower skill role immediately reduces their earnings by a third.

 The aim of the Returners Programme is to create equal opportunities for women regardless of the duration of their break.
 Consultants on our Returners Programme typically have breaks ranging from one to ten years.
 We even have returners who joined FDM after a 19-year career break.
-We offer consultants full-time employment from day one of the programme – from specialist instructor-led training to placement with our prestigious clients.
+We offer consultants full-time employment from day one of the programme, from specialist instructor-led training to placement with our prestigious clients.

 Balancing Work and Home